Post-traumatic symptoms 1

 The social identity approach to health and well-being suggests that social group

-people’s outcomes (Haslam, Jetten, Postmes, & Haslam, 2009; Jetten, Haslam, & Haslam,
+people’s outcomes (Haslam, Jetten, Postmes & Haslam, 2009; Jetten, Haslam, & Haslam,

 most apparent when people experience important life changes as a result of illness and injury.

 For example, it has been found that maintaining or gaining group memberships is associated

-with higher levels of life satisfaction and self-esteem, improved cognitive functioning, enhanced physical health
+with higher levels of life satisfaction and self-esteem, improved cognitive functioning,

-Jetten, Haslam, Pugliese, Tonks, & Haslam, 2010;
+Berkman, 2008; Haslam, et al., 2008; Jetten, Haslam, Pugliese, Tonks, & Haslam, 2010;

 Why would maintaining or gaining group memberships be such an important

 Penna, & Vormedal, 2005).
 From theories that address issues of social identity (Tajfel &

-Turner, 1979) and conservation of resource (Hobfoll, 1989, 2002) we know that belonging to many groups
+Turner, 1979) and conservation of resource (Hobfoll, 1989; 2002) we know that belonging to

-life transitions (e.g., Haslam et al., 2009; Iyer, Jetten, Tsivrikos,
+illness, injury, and important life transitions (e.g., Haslam et al., 2009; Iyer, Jetten, Tsivrikos,

 Haslam, & Postmes, 2009; Jones et al., 2011; Putnam, 2000).
 Furthermore, past research has

 shown that lack of social support is a strong predictor of traumatic stress and PTSD (see

-Brewin, Andrews,

-& Valentine, 2000; Ozer, Best, Lipsey, & Weiss, 2003).
-For instance, lower levels of
+Brewin, Andrews & Valentine, 2000; Ozer, Best, Lipsey & Weiss, 2003).
+For instance, lower

-(Nielsen, 2003) and after motor vehicle accidents (Clapp & Beck, 2009).
+injury (Nielsen, 2003) and after motor vehicle accidents (Clapp & Beck, 2009).
 However,

 what is not known is whether group memberships predict the initial development of post-

 traumatic stress symptoms and the persistence of these symptoms over time.
 If group

 memberships provide a basis for social support, then it follows that having access to more

 traumatic stress (Hobfoll, 1991).

 Second, because group life is central to our sense of who we are, the maintenance of

 al., 2008; Sani, Bowe, & Herrera, 2008).
 When people are able to maintain memberships in

 groups that they belonged to before injury, this provides psychological ties to the past that

 can help them make sense of the present (Iyer et al., 2009; Iyer & Jetten, 2011).
 Moreover,

 such self-continuity also provides a platform for the acquisition of new group memberships in

 the future (Bluck & Alea, 2008).

 Third, because group life is also a crucible for the formation of identity (Postmes,

 (Muenchberger, Kendall & Neal, 2008).
-For all of these reasons,

-we contend that changes to
+For all of these reasons we contend that changes to

 social group memberships might play an important role in determining the development of

 post-traumatic symptoms and the persistence of such symptoms over time.